JnsLns/ptb_experiment_template/README.md

 default [0,0] will be used.
 This means that the coordinate origin for stimulus definition will be in the screen center, which should be convenient in most cases.

+# Rough trial generation overview

+1) Define settings as fields of 'tg.s'; these apply to whole experiment
+   - built-in optional settings, see Readme.md, in short:
+   - custom settings (not trial-specific)
+   - define tg.s.triallistCols MANDATORY

+2) Make trial list (tg.triallist)
+   - Each trial one row.
+   - This is the info that you will use in the experiment script to customize each trial (in files named 's5*.m' in folder paradigmDefinition.m)
+   - Suggestion: include unique ID

+3) Save (maybe do that automaitcally?)

 # Optional settings during trial generation